ChrisDill/raylib-instancing/README.md

 Experimenting with instanced rendering support for raylib.

-Currently includes the raylib src as modifications to [rlgl.h](src/raylib/src/rlgl.h) are required for instancing support.
+Currently uses a patch file for [rlgl](src/rlgl.patch) to add instancing support.

 ## Examples